-The debt to income ratio is a tool lenders use to calculate how much of your income is available for your monthly mortgage payment after you have met your various other monthly debt payments.
+The debt to income ratio is a tool lenders use to determine how much money is available for a monthly mortgage payment after you have met your various other monthly debt payments.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt.
-Recurring debt includes payments on credit cards, car payments, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
+Recurring debt includes auto/boat payments, child support and credit card payments.